 To our Community members and attendees,

-We hope you are all keeping well.
+We hope you are all keeping well and safe.

 With Salāms & Du’ās